Major Infrastructure Upgrades: Main & Vancouver Street

 Major Infrastructure Upgrades at Main and Vancouver Street Intersection

-A major infrastructure project is currently being designed that will see a number of much-needed upgrades at the intersection of Main Street and Vancouver Street in Yarmouth.
-In recent years, the town has made it a priority to replace aging water and wastewater infrastructure.
+A major infrastructure project is currently being designed that will see several much-needed upgrades at the intersection of Main Street and Vancouver Street in Yarmouth.
+The town has made it a priority in recent years to replace aging water and wastewater infrastructure.
 In 2020, a major project saw the replacement of water and sewer lines on a section of Main Street, and the entirety of Glebe Street.
-In 2021, Parade Street was excavated between First Street and Pleasant Street to replace water lines, and install separate waste and storm sewer lines.
-The next major project of this nature will happen in the spring of 2024 in the area of Main Street, and Vancouver Street, one of Yarmouth's most vital intersections.
+In 2021, the town excavated Parade Street between First Street and Pleasant Street to replace water lines and install separate waste and storm sewer lines.
+The next major project of this nature will happen where Main Street meets Vancouver Street, one of Yarmouth’s most vital intersections.

 Vital Communications & Relationships

 The Town of Yarmouth and all contractors involved in this project recognize the significance of this busy intersection, as it serves as the main access point to the Yarmouth Regional Hospital.
-While traffic disruptions and detours are unavoidable, access to emergency services will be maintained at all times.
-As with previous projects of this nature, Town of Yarmouth staff will work closely with the contractor to develop relationships with all key stakeholders in the immediate area who may be impacted.
-A comprehensive communications plan is also being developed to keep the public informed of disruptions and detours.
+Despite the inevitable traffic disruptions and detours, the Town of Yarmouth and all contractors involved in this project will do its utmost to provide continuous access to emergency services.
+As with previous projects of this nature, Town of Yarmouth staff will work closely with the contractor to develop relationships with all key stakeholders in the immediate area who may be affected.
+A comprehensive communications plan has been developed to keep the public informed of disruptions and detours.

 Website: townofyarmouth.ca

-A major infrastructure project is currently being designed that will see a number of much-needed upgrades at the intersection of Main Street and Vancouver Street in Yarmouth.
-In recent years, the town has made it a priority to replace aging water and wastewater infrastructure.
+A major infrastructure project is currently being designed that will see several much-needed upgrades at the intersection of Main Street and Vancouver Street in Yarmouth.
+The town has made it a priority in recent years to replace aging water and wastewater infrastructure.
 In 2020, a major project saw the replacement of water and sewer lines on a section of Main Street, and the entirety of Glebe Street.
-In 2021, Parade Street was excavated between First Street and Pleasant Street to replace water lines, and install separate waste and storm sewer lines.
-The next major project of this nature will happen in the spring of 2024 in the area of Main Street, and Vancouver Street, one of Yarmouth's most vital intersections.
+In 2021, the town excavated Parade Street between First Street and Pleasant Street to replace water lines and install separate waste and storm sewer lines.
+The next major project of this nature will happen where Main Street meets Vancouver Street, one of Yarmouth’s most vital intersections.

 Vital Communications & Relationships

 The Town of Yarmouth and all contractors involved in this project recognize the significance of this busy intersection, as it serves as the main access point to the Yarmouth Regional Hospital.
-While traffic disruptions and detours are unavoidable, access to emergency services will be maintained at all times.
-As with previous projects of this nature, Town of Yarmouth staff will work closely with the contractor to develop relationships with all key stakeholders in the immediate area who may be impacted.
-A comprehensive communications plan is also being developed to keep the public informed of disruptions and detours.
+Despite the inevitable traffic disruptions and detours, the Town of Yarmouth and all contractors involved in this project will do its utmost to provide continuous access to emergency services.
+As with previous projects of this nature, Town of Yarmouth staff will work closely with the contractor to develop relationships with all key stakeholders in the immediate area who may be affected.
+A comprehensive communications plan has been developed to keep the public informed of disruptions and detours.

 Website: townofyarmouth.ca